Division of Research and Graduate Studies

 Independent Study Courses.
 A maximum of 6 (one-fifth of the total program units) independent study (190 or 290) units may be approved for use toward a 30-unit master's degree.
 (See Independent Study section under Academic Placement.)

 Graduate-Level Courses.
-A minimum of 70 percent of the courses listed on the Petition of Advancement to Candidacy for use toward the graduate degree must be graduate-level courses numbered in the 200-series.
+A minimum of 70 percent of the courses listed on the Petition of Advancement to Candidacy for use toward the graduate degree must be graduate-level courses.
 Most programs require more than the minimum.

 Substitutions.
 Substitutions for required program courses or for other departmental requirements must be approved by the student's graduate program coordinator/director and listed on the Petition of Advancement to Candidacy.
 Substitutions might require additional written justification.

-It is the student's responsibility to complete the specific courses listed on his or her Petition of Advancement to Candidacy (master's program) or the Proposed Program for the Certificate of Advanced Study (advanced certificate program).
-Once a program has been approved by the University Graduate Committee, it may be changed only on the written request of the student and his or her graduate program adviser (if required) and coordinator/director, and with the approval of the dean, Division of Research and Graduate Studies.
-Program Adjustment Request forms for degree and certificate programs are available in the Division of Research and Graduate Studies, Frank W. Thomas Building, Room 130, or on the website at www.fresnostate.edu/academics/gradstudies, under the "Forms" link.
+It is the student's responsibility to complete the specific courses listed on the Petition of Advancement to Candidacy (master's program) or the Proposed Program for the Certificate of Advanced Study (advanced certificate program).
+Once a program has been approved by the University Graduate Committee, it may be changed only on the written request of the student and the student's graduate program advisor (if required) and coordinator/director, and with the approval of the dean, Division of Research and Graduate Studies.
+Program Adjustment Request forms for degree and certificate programs are available in the Division of Research and Graduate Studies, Frank W. Thomas Building, Room 130, or on the website at www.fresnostate.edu/academics/gradstudies/forms.

 Doctoral students should consult the appropriate program for information regarding advancement to candidacy policies.